 28. Methley Plums

-Methley plums have a long history in Japan, especially in the Kansai region, where they are believed to have been around for over 500 years.
-They were first introduced to Europe by Dutch traders in the late 19th century and continue to be widely enjoyed today.
+The aromatic flavor of Methley plums is most appreciated at peak ripeness, typically from mid-June through early July.
+These plums have a long history in Japan, where they have been cultivated for over 500 years.
+Introduced to Europe by Dutch traders in the late 19th century, Methley plums are widely enjoyed today.

 29. Mirabelle Plums

-The Mirabelle plum, a distinctive and delectable fruit, hails from Europe.
-It's known for its petite, spherical, and golden exterior and has won fans over with its sweet yet tart taste.
-What's fascinating is that this plum is found exclusively in France's Lorraine region, where its growth is both protected and revered due to its deep historical roots.
+Mirabelle plums, a distinctive fruit from Europe, are cherished for their petite, spherical, and golden exterior.
+Known for their sweet yet tart taste, these plums are found exclusively in France's Lorraine region, where their growth is protected and celebrated due to deep historical roots.

-The versatility of Mirabelle plums is truly remarkable.
-It can be enjoyed straight from the tree or used as an ingredient in various culinary creations.
-It's a favorite in everything from jams and jellies to pies and compotes.
-Some even transform it into a tasty plum brandy or eau de vie.
+Mirabelle plums are incredibly versatile.
+They can be enjoyed fresh or used in various culinary creations.
+They are a favorite for jams, jellies, pies, and compotes.
+Some even transform them into tasty plum brandy or eau de vie.
+Their sweet, fragrant flavor makes them a delightful addition to any dish.

-With an annual yield of approximately 15,000 tons in France, the Mirabelle plum's significance to the region cannot be overstated.
-There's even a festival in its honor in Metz.
-When the Mirabelle plums reach their peak in late summer, it's a moment of joy and gratitude for this special and cherished fruit.
+Each year, France produces approximately 15,000 tons of Mirabelle plums, highlighting their significance to the region.
+There's even a festival in Metz to celebrate this cherished fruit.
+When Mirabelle plums reach their peak in late summer, it's a moment of joy and gratitude for this special fruit.

 30. Morris Plums